Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Relay.rst

 ------------------------

-Without external components the switching of inductive loads can cause noise in the system and can lead to malfunctions or destroyed components.
+Without external components the switching of inductive loads can cause interference in the system that can lead to malfunctions or destroyed components.
 Typical examples for inductive loads are motors and solenoids, but these problems can also occur when switching e.g. fluorescent lamps.